 Unfortunately, the day we visited was windy and the zip line was not optional.

 8. Play at Adventureland

 Those travelling with kids are not going to want to miss heading out to Adventureland.
 Located near the main Perland building, this inflatable bounce park is the perfect way to get rid of energy!

-Grippy socks are required to make sure to pack them (or you will have to buy them prior to your time at Adventureland).
+Grippy socks are required to make sure to pack them (or you will have to buy them before your time at Adventureland).